 Strict Environmental Performance Requirements will ensure this is minimised as much as possible and replaced through new planting.

-Construction vehicles will need to use local roads to access the works area within Koonung Creek Reserve.
-This will be carefully managed to ensure trucks move safely through the area.
+Construction vehicles need to use local roads to access the works area within Koonung Creek Reserve.
+This is carefully managed to ensure trucks move safely through the area.